Sobriety Court Evaluation in Michigan

 Once you have a restricted driver’s license, you need to be careful not to commit another offense; otherwise your driving privileges will be suspended again.
 If you are removed from the program, you can’t regain a restricted license for the same offense, and will have to face a suspension or revocation.
 You must successfully complete the program in order to avoid suspension, and will be subject to driver responsibility fees, which might otherwise be avoided while you are in the program.
 Though points related fees and non-alcohol related fees will still be collected, responsibility fees for drunk driving offenses will not be collected for the duration of the program.

-There are many conditions that apply during the restricted period, and your restricted license will last until the Department of State approves you for full driving privileges again.
+There are many conditions that apply during the restricted period, and your restricted license will last until the Secretary of State approves you for full driving privileges again.
 You can drive to and from work, but are not permitted to drive as part of a job.
 You are permitted to drive to and from any of the following: home, workplace, school, and alcohol or drug education program.
 In order to have full driving privileges reinstated, you must apply for a hearing with the Michigan Department of State’s Administrative Hearings Section.
 You will have to wait until the minimum periods for any suspension or revocation on your record has passed, which can be determined by requesting your driving record.